 - 1. Symptomatic Residents or those on Additional Precautions are not recommended to participate in in-person group or social activities with other Residents. - 2.
-Large group activities should be discontinued in affected units. - 3.
-Co-horting of all Residents within the home will be placed on hold for a total of 5 days (including day zero).
-When transmission is not evident in other home areas, integration will continue for all Residents who are not affected by the outbreak. - 4.
-Outbreak home area will not integrate for the duration of the outbreak. - 5.
-Co-horting of staff to be maintained as much as possible. - 6.
-Hand hygiene is to be done before and after each Resident contact and upon entering and leaving the home area. - 7.
-No visits by outside groups (entertainers/volunteers) to the outbreak home area - 8.
+Large group activities should be cancelled in affected units. - 3.
+Outbreak home area will not integrate for the duration of the outbreak. - 4.
+Co-horting of staff to be maintained as much as possible. - 5.
+Hand hygiene is to be done before and after each Resident contact and upon entering and leaving the home area. - 6.
+No visits by outside groups (entertainers/volunteers) to the outbreak home area - 7.
 Cleaning and disinfecting of shared equipment between Residents.